 Call For Teachers - Big Yellow School Bus Grant Program

-The Rhode Island State Council on the Arts has approved the continuation of its popular "Big Yellow School Bus" program for the 2011-2012 school year, subject to the availability of funds.
+The Rhode Island State Council on the Arts has approved the continuation of its popular "Big Yellow School Bus" program, subject to the availability of funds.
 This program provides grants of up to $400 per school building per year to Rhode Island schools to support the cost of school buses and coverage for classroom teachers so that students can attend cultural arts events during the school day.